 In addition, where the person who has died had a learning disability a notification must also be completed for the Learning Disability Mortality Review (LeDeR) Programme using the following link: https://www.bris.ac.uk/sps/leder/notification-system/

 The Government is asking employers to let the Department of Health and Social Care (DHSC) know if an employee or volunteer in the adult social care sector has died.

-Please follow this process (updated by the Department of Health and Social Care on 07/07/2020) where deaths have already occurred, and if there are any further deaths.
+Please follow steps to take following the death of a person who worked in adult social care in England (updated by the Department of Health and Social Care on 09/08/2020) where deaths have already occurred, and if there are any further deaths.

-Employers are encouraged to tell the family, friends or colleagues of the care worker who has died that they’re submitting this information.
+Employers are encouraged to tell the family, friends or colleagues of the care worker who has died that they are submitting this information.

 There is no legal duty on employers to submit this information to DHSC, but the Government has said that submitting this information will help to make sure the appropriate steps can be taken following the death of a care worker, including support for employers.

 - Coronavirus (COVID-19) pandemic: information for providers (updated 20/09/2020)

 - Innovation and inspiration: examples of how providers are responding to coronavirus (COVID-19) (21/07/2021)